dynamoose/dynamoose/docs/api/Query.md

 If you pass an object into `Model.query` the object for each key should contain the comparison type.
 For example, in the last example above, `contains` was our comparison type.
 This comparison type must match one of the comparison type functions listed on this page.

-Please note: `Model.query()` combines both the `KeyConditionExpression` and the `FilterExpression` from DynamoDB.
+`Model.query()` combines both the `KeyConditionExpression` and the `FilterExpression` from DynamoDB.
 If you query for an attribute that you defined as your hashKey or rangeKey DynamoDB will use `KeyConditionExpression`.
 This could be the most performant and cost efficient way to query for.
 If querying for attributes that are not defined as your hashKey or rangeKey DynamoDB might select more items at first and then filter the result which could have a bad impact on performance and costs.

 ## Conditionals